 Department of Information and Technology is located at Thimphu, Bhutan and is under the ministry of Information and Communication.
-The deparment is divided into four divisions; application, infrastructure, promotion and the research division.
+The deparment is divided into six divisions; application, infrastructure, promotion, research, telecom and ICT Mgmt. (proposed) division.
 The vision of D.I.T is to create and enable environment for all the Bhutanese citizens to afford and use ICT and harness the benefits of the ICT to enhance their living standard.

 It takes part in promoting ICT as an enabler of national development, supporting development of reliable ICT infrastructure in the country, determining the appropriateness of the given technology and system suitable to unique Bhutanese conditions, facilitating the promotion of good governance through the use of ICT and developing sustainable and affordable ICT facilities and services for all Bhutanese to improve their living standard.

 i.
 Conduct research and recommend to government wide and private sectors for the adoption and use of software applications and ICT operating Systems.

 ii.
 Draft guideline for the development and quality control of software applications and recommend these guidelines to the policy and promotion division for formulation as technical policy guidelines as appropriate.

 iii.
 Identify the areas of application.
 Development in the government organizations and initiate the development.

 iv.
 Encourage, facilitate and coordinate the creation of e-services (Like e- government, e-Iearning, e-health, e-commerce) in order to promote innovative information programmes.

 v.
 Design, promote and implement project for the use of Dzongkha in all forms of ICT